bassamanator/Sovol-SV06-firmware/README.md

 Although I've made switching over to Klipper as easy as is possible, it can still be a challenge for some, especially considering that most of you have likely never used GNU+Linux.
 Save yourself the frustration, and fully read this documentation.
 Also note that Klipper is not a _must_, and is not for everyone.
 You can stick with Marlin, and have a fine 3D printing experience.

 In many ways, this entire repository can be considered _my opinion_ on the `3D printing experience` and this has been _my attempt_ to share that experience.
-Some factors, such as accuracy and user experience, have been at the forefront of my thoughts during this work.
+Some factors, such as accuracy, testing, and user experience, have been at the forefront of my thoughts during this work.
 I hope you find this repository suitable.
 Cheers.

 [🔼 Back to top](#outline)